valhuber/Logic-Bank/README.md

-Logic Bank enables you to declare rules that govern SQLAlchemy update transaction logic (multi-table derivations, constraints, and actions such as sending mail or messages).
+Use Logic Bank to govern SQLAlchemy update transaction logic - multi-table derivations, constraints, and actions such as sending mail or messages.
 Logic consists of:

 * **Rules - 40X** more concise
 using a spreadsheet-like paradigm, and